TRIUMPH OF THE SPIRIT

 The DPN Chronicle

-The story of one of the greatest events in the Deaf Community
+The story of one of the most successful civil rights movements in American history.

 Small Heading